 My main gripe with this idea actually has to do with what people generally envision as progress.
 In an age when new phones have better specs than the last, new cars are faster than the old ones, and new rockets are cheaper than the old ones, we tend to assume that ‘progress’ equates to a linear improvement.
 When talking evolution, then, the impression is that progress means bigger muscles, sharper beaks, thicker furs — a certain number of characteristics that simply get an upgrade.

-The Mk.II nearly wipes the Mk.I clean off the face of the Earth because it’s so much better at being a polar bear than the former.
+The Mk.II nearly wipes the Mk.I clean off the face of the Earth because it’s so much better at being a polar bear than its predecessors.
 But as they compete, human-induced climate change starts heating up the poles.
 Mean temperatures increase, ice cover begins to shrink, and food becomes scarcer as polar bears need ice to hunt seals.

 It’s a subtle nuance, but a significant one.